 #4 – Real-Life Experience

 The knowledge we gain in school is invaluable, but a significant portion of our education actually takes place outside of the classroom.
 Help your kids think about the experience and knowledge they acquire from “real life.”
-They should pay attention to professional interactions between people, to differences in places and cultures, and to the ways in which successful adults apply their school-learning to their jobs.
+They should pay attention to interactions between people, to differences in places and cultures, and to the ways in which successful adults apply their school-learning to their jobs and life.

 #5 – Being a Kid

-All this talk about future success… it’s pretty heavy stuff.
+All this talk about future success…it’s pretty heavy stuff.
 Neither you nor your children should forget that they are, after all, kids.
-In these high school years, they’re building memories they’ll carry with them forever.
-Make sure they have time to be kids and to be themselves, enjoying their social lives and their high school events, and experiencing the thrill of simply discovering life.
+In these years, they’re building memories they’ll carry with them forever.
+Make sure they have time to be kids and to be themselves, enjoying their social lives and their events, and experiencing the thrill of simply discovering life.